2022-cs244/2022-cs244.github.io/deliverables/tutorial-exercises.md

 With MAC learning, the switch learns about hosts by monitoring ARP packets.
 It uses this information for two purposes: 1) associating MAC addresses with switch ports, in order to perform L2 forwarding; and 2) to populate an ARP cache table, which can be used to respond to ARP requests directly, without broadcasting the request to all ports.

 In this exercise you will implement the data plane and control plane components of a MAC learning switch.
 You can find more detailed instructions in README of the [exercise repository](https://github.com/2021-cs344/maclearning-exercise) and `TODO`s in the starter code.
+If you get stuck, you should try some of these [p4app debugging tips]({{ site.baseurl }}/documentation/debugging-p4app).

 ### Submission